-An oft-touted “fact” by creation skeptics is that young-earth creationists are “species fixists” who believe God made the original creation with present levels of biodiversity.
-On the other end of the spectrum are creation skeptics who label creationists as “hyper-evolutionists,” thereby implying that creationists are incapable of explaining the rapid diversification of animals that survived the Flood aboard Noah’s Ark.
+An oft-touted “fact” by creation skeptics is that young-earth creationists are “species fixists.”
+They claim creationists believe God originally created with present levels of biodiversity.
+On the other end of the spectrum are creation skeptics who label creationists as “hyper-evolutionists.”
+They imply that creationists are incapable of explaining the rapid diversification of animals that survived the Flood aboard Noah’s Ark.
 Both charges are, at best, naïve, and at worst, disingenuous.

-Creationists actually believe that in the beginning, God created distinct “kinds,” or “baramins,” of animals and plants with the ability to multiply, adapt, and form new species.
-The created kinds that survived the Flood (either on the Ark or by other means) and diversified into the array of species we see today and preserved in the post-Flood fossil record.
+Creationists actually believe that, in the beginning, God created distinct “kinds,” or “baramins,” of animals and plants.
+God created them with the ability to multiply, adapt, and form new species.
+The created kinds that survived the Flood diversified into the array of species we see today.
+Others we see preserved in the post-Flood fossil record.
 Baraminology, the study of created kinds, has flourished over the past three decades.
-Nevertheless, there are still unanswered questions that remain:
+Nevertheless, we still have unanswered questions that remain:

-- Which organisms today are descended from the same created kind?
+- Which organisms today descend from the same created kind?

 - Which mechanisms are involved in creating the diversity that we see within created kinds?